 10. How to change your privacy preferences

-You can make individual changes to your privacy preferences using the features included on our websites, where available.
+You can make individual changes to your privacy preferences using the features included on our websites and within our products, where available.
 You may also use the “unsubscribe” feature included in our marketing communications and e-newsletters to stop receiving these communications.

 Under certain conditions you have the right to require us to:

 - Provide you with further details on the use we make of your information

 - Provide you with a copy of the information we hold about you

 - Update any inaccuracies in the information we hold about you

 - Delete any information about you that we no longer have a lawful ground to use

 - Remove you from any direct marketing lists when you object or withdraw your consent

 - Provide you with your personal information in a usable electronic format and transmit it to a third-party (right to data portability)